Velo Escapes LogoVelo Escapes

 Route flexibility.
 Spring weather in the desert is mostly stable, but we reserve the right to change routes if conditions warrant.

 Time of year.
-Early April in Tucson is the sweet spot — daytime temps in the upper 70s to low 80s, cool mornings in the mid-50s, low humidity, no rain, and the saguaro blooms starting.
+Early April in Tucson is the sweet spot - daytime highs in the low 80s, cool mornings in the low 50s, low humidity, next to no rain, and the saguaro blooms starting.
 The kind of weather you'd build a camp around.

 Hydration note.
-Desert riding is deceptive — you sweat constantly and don't always feel it.
-SAG carries extra water and electrolytes on every ride.
+Desert riding is deceptive - you sweat constantly and don't always feel it.
+The support vehicle carries extra water and electrolytes on every ride.
 Plan to drink more than you think you need.

 One more thing.
 Bring a positive attitude and a willingness to push when the road kicks up.
 We'll handle the rest.